-Bert has long been preoccupied with the waves that make up everything we see and hear.
-That preoccupation has made for some fine musical collaborations (Manhole Music), photographic journeys (Blurb Books), and even some of the technologies we use everyday.
+Bert has long been preoccupied with the waves that make up everything we hear and see.
+That preoccupation has led to many fine musical collaborations, photographic journeys, and even some of the technologies people use everyday.

-Life too comes in waves, and these days Bert is playing more music than ever, with a series of shows in Northern and Southern CA celebrating jazz trumpeters and rock guitarists who've been major influences.
+Life too comes in waves, and in the past few years Bert has been playing more music than ever, with a series of shows in Northern and Southern CA celebrating guitarists, trumpeters and composers who've been major influences.

 It's been a long wait, but outdoor evening shows seem ready to come back strong this summer.
 Circle Back! - a 20 year retrospective box set that releases June 4, includes a whole album of Grateful Dead-themed material.
 Bert will be performing much of it on a solo tour crossing the US late-July through August, at outdoor venues and back yard house concerts (for audience rapport we like small venues best!)